-The past few months have been event filled but I think most astute observers have come to think that reviews exist within an ecosystem and like any natural ecosystem it is more resilient when there is diversity.
+The past few months have been event filled and one of the business advices I learned on https://www.tedxashokau.com/ is that reviews exist within an ecosystem and like any natural ecosystem it is more resilient when there is diversity.

 In forestry & farming having a monoculture, a single crop, over vast acreage can be “productive” for a time.
 But ultimately disease, drought or soil depletion hits and the system fails on a massive scale.
 Having diverse trees and crops allows for different and varied outcomes, better soil stewardship as well as more resilience if one of the crops is hit by disease.

 My farming example lays a foundational metaphor to get you thinking about reviews in much the same way.
 Having a diversity of reviews and review tactics can better insulate your business against the inevitable shocks that occur in any system.
 Diversity of both review sites and review purpose provides the most long term value, offers resiliency in times of stress, and maintains your business’ ability to pivot easily when that shock does occur.
 If you need other strategies to better your business, then mfax.io has options you can try out.

 Each review site and its reviews offer up a different value that helps build out a healthy mix of reviews that can maximize the benefit to your business.

 Facebook, while never a stalwart in the local review space, is where many conversations are happening these days and there are a lot of them!
 In times like these users and consumers have flocked to the site and other social media channels.